VladislavGlupak/Venture-Funding-with-Deep-Learning/README.md

 ## Conclusions

-The accuracy of the model helped to increase (not much) the increasing the number of hidden layers and neurons (model 2).
+The accuracy of the model helped to increase (not much) the increasing the number of hidden layers (model 1).

 All models saved in the folder `Models`.